Code-Institute-Submissions/MSP2_art_resource/assets/docs/TESTING.md

 ![Forms Search empty quotes q](../images/project_screenshots/Test_SearchFORM_q_emptyquotes.jpg)

-Although both API and Form searches match results, I believe that the returned result for blank search term 'q' to be misleading.
+_Although both API and Form searches match results, I believe that the returned result for blank search term 'q' to be misleading.
-Proposing to intercept blank search terms on form and replace with empty quotes.
+Proposing to intercept blank search terms on form and replace with empty quotes._

-### Testing enhancement.
-Selection on department name rather than department id.
+**4. Testing enhancement.
+Selection on department name rather than department id.**

 Incorporated a drop down selection list of department names rather than numeric department identifiers within the selection criteria form.
 Testing that the department name selected can be easily converted back to it's identifier for the API search endpoint.